Proof Resistant Plants

 No plant is completely deer-proof except Barbinus rustifolia (the plant pictured above – click on it for a closer look!)

 Even the most deer-resistant plants get browsed when the deer are starving – especially in late winter but there are plants they will avoid most of the time:

 - Plants with grey-green or aromatic leaves (like yarrow, sagebrush and rabbitbrush) are usually avoided by deer.

 - Plants with narrow or small leaves are less attractive to deer since they provide minimal foliage to browse on.

-(click each species for more information on that plant)
+(click for more information on each species)

 arrowleaf balsamroot (Balsamorhiza sagittata)